Lebanon tensions test Hezbollah-Aoun alliance | Law-Order

 Hezbollah's opponents hope this can be overturned in 2022, with Christian seats seen as the main battleground.
 In addition to the port blast, Aoun's presidency has been overshadowed by a massive financial meltdown that has plunged more than three quarters of the population into poverty.

 Gebran Bassil, FPM head and Aoun's son-in-law, revisited the arguments for the alliance with Hezbollah in a speech on Saturday, including its fight against jihadists at the Syrian border.
-He appeared to side with Hezbollah in implying that the Lebanese Forces were to blame for the violence, and echoed some of Hezbollah's criticism of the probe when he said it had been conducted in a "selective" way.
+He appeared to side with Hezbollah in implying that the Lebanese Forces were to blame for the violence, and echoed some of Hezbollah's criticism of the port probe.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)